atsoares/sharedRedream/README.md

 # sharedRedream
 POC to study and practice API development with Laravel 8.x

+The API simulates a crowdfunding bussiness where you need to reedem to share.

+- The user can ~~create an incident~~ share a dream
+- The user needs to reedem a voucher to get money
+- Once you get the money you can start to help others to realize their dreams
+- Yeah, now you got the idea of sharedReDREAM :star2:

 ## How to test locally

 - Clone the repository with __git clone__